GeorgeWilkins/Active-Belt-Tensioner/README.md

 | Left  | 1          | ON  | OFF | OFF | OFF     |
 | Right | 2          | OFF | OFF | OFF | ON      |

-See the [motor manual](http://en.lkmotor.cn/Download.aspx?ClassID=21) for more information or different configurations.
+See the [motor manual](http://en.lkmotor.cn/Download.aspx?ClassID=21) for more information or for setting different configurations.

 ### Braking Resistor Tuning
 In order for the braking resistors to work, we need to tell each motor controller at what voltage threshold it should dump energy into the resistor.